andreesteve/voronoi-benchmark-rs/README.md

 ### Fairness

 I tried to be as fair as I could when writing the benchmark for each implementation.
 Having that said, the benchmark function for each library is heavely based on their documentation examples.
-If you see some code that could be introducing bias to any of the brenchmarks, please do let me know by filing an issue or send a PR!
+If you see some code that could be introducing bias in any of the brenchmarks, please do let me know by filing an issue or sending a PR!

 ## Running the benchmark